Fledtrain/web102_datadashboard/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Added a beautiful table to display the data
+- [x] Added a loading spinner to display while the data is being fetched

 ## Video Walkthrough